 Vanguard takes a sub-advised approach to the active management of our equity funds and partners with leading fund managers from around the world.
-The importance of actively managing risks and opportunities related to ESG factors is embedded in our approach to active investing.
+While some Vanguard investment products are designed to pursue specific ESG goals and objectives, others, and this includes nearly all actively managed Vanguard funds, consider financially material ESG risks as a part of their investment process.
 Vanguard invests considerable time, resources, and energy to ensure that our actively managed funds are in the hands of talented, world-class fund managers capable of producing consistently competitive investment performance over the long term.